9and3/cmake4rhino/README.md

 # cmake4rhino

 This is a [CMake](https://cmake.org/) template for [Rhino plugins](https://developer.rhino3d.com/guides/cpp/), to quickly set up a new C++ project.
-It is tested to work with Rhino 8 and 7 SDKs, VSCode and MSVC 2019 and 2022 .
-All contributions are welcome!

 The template is distributed as a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template, which can be used to generate a new project with the desired name and settings.
 Have fun cmakers!